mathebuddy/mathebuddy/docs/doc/mbl.md

   ==========
   ```

-  Five or more equal signs (`=`) are required.
+  Four or more equal signs (`=`) are required.
 Labels are optional.
 We suggest to use prefix `sec:` for section labels, but this is optional.

 - `Subsections`